How To Say Period In Spanish

 Several terms are used to refer to menstruation in Spanish, each with its own nuance.
 The most common include:

-1. La menstruación: As mentioned, this is the most direct and formal translation of "menstruation."
+1. La menstruación: As noted, this is the most direct and formal translation of "menstruation."
 It’s universally understood and suitable for medical or educational contexts.

 2. La regla: This term literally means "the rule" and is a very common, everyday way to refer to a period.
 It's similar to saying "my monthly" in English.